Define, Deliver, and Delete PII in Unstructured Files

 Examine the functions and formats available in DarkShield on this site.
 Then, arrange a free online demo to see how DarkShield can work there, and to get answers to your questions.

 DarkShield leverages data classification dialogs and dark data discovery wizards in the free IRI Workbench IDE, built-on Eclipse™, to catalog the data you care about, and to configure search and masking specifications in metadata files that are easy to share, secure and modify.
 At runtime, the saved configurations can launch from Workbench or any application via CLI.

 You can run DarkShield just to search for hidden values and report on their locations and attendant file metadata.
 Or you can run it with remediation enabled, to obfuscate personally identifiable information (PII) for compliance with data privacy laws using a variety of masking functions.
 Your search and mask operations can run separately or simultaneously.

 You can also define data classes for facial detection (e.g., blur all faces) or recognition to obfuscate specific faces in your model library.

 For optimal security and control, DarkShield runs on-premise, regardless of where the data lives.
 Click on the buttons below to learn more about each operation.

 Search multi-threaded through dark data repositories system- or LAN-wide (via SMB) to ensure that data you're concerned about, or values you're specifically looking for, are found.
 Many other cloud, application, and proprietary platform connectors (e.g., Amazon, Facebook, MINA, JPA, Sharepoint, etc.) can also be supported.

-Define your data classes and masking rules, and match them with five different search techniques:
+Define your data classes and masking rules, and match them with six different search techniques: